0x-s0M3n4th/0x-s0M3n4th.github.io/content/Notes/Miscellaneous/INT 250/tcpdump.md

 sudo tcpdump -i ens33{mention_your_own_interface_name}
 ```
 _ICMP traffic(ping):_
+`To get the desired output as shown use your kali machine to ping the machine which is running tcpdump`

 ![tcp_2](/images/UNI_PRACS/INT_250/prac_3/tcp_2.png)
 _format of the traffic:_ {timeframe`{hh:mm:ss}:microsecond`} {source_ip} > {Destination_ip} {request/reply}, {id}, {sequence number} {data length}

 _nmap SYN scan traffic:_

+`To get the desired output as shown use your kali machine to run nmap to the machine which is running tcpdump.
+Used nmap command for this practical - {nmap -sS target_ip_running_tcpdump}`

 ![tcp_3](/images/UNI_PRACS/INT_250/prac_3/tcp_3.png)
 _**Traffic format:**_ {timeframe`{hh:mm:ss}:microsecond`} {source_ip:source port} > {Destination_ip:destination_port} {Flags {SYN/S}} {packet sequence number} {window size} {maximum segment size/mss} {data length}

-2. Other useful commands of tcpdump:
+1. Other useful commands of tcpdump:
 ```bash
 tcpdump -c N # capturing N number of packets where N > 0 tcpdump -w captured_packet.pcap # capture the packets and write into a file